sohailg/Lets-Yoga/README.md

 Let's Yoga is the app where you can find top yoga asanas to make you fit, track and learn more related stuffs into it.
 <br>
+This project complete focuses on the angular, if you know angular then your're in.
 **Are you ready to contribute to this app?**

 If yes follow my words..!